kaykay-dv/pocketsearch/docs/schemas.md

 # Defining Schemas

+By default PocketSearch assumes that your search instance has only one field called text (the DefaultSchema).
-A search index may have an arbitrary list of fields that can be searched.
+However, a search index may have an arbitrary list of fields that can be searched.
 Schemas are defined through Schema classes:

 ```Python